2023 Best Value Mining Engineering Master's Degree Schools

 Top 10 Best Mining Engineering Master's Degree Schools

-Our 2023 rankings named South Dakota School of Mines and Technology the best value school in the United States for mining engineering students working on their master’s degree.
+Our analysis found South Dakota School of Mines and Technology to be the best value school for mining engineering students who want to pursue a master’s degree in the United States.
 Located in the city of Rapid City, SD Mines is a public school with a small student population.

 Out of the 13 schools in the United States that were part of this year’s ranking, Montana Technological University landed the # 2 spot on the list.
-Montana Tech is a small public school located in the remote town of Butte.
+Montana Tech is a small public school located in the town of Butte.

-A rank of #3 on this year’s list means Missouri University of Science and Technology is a great value for mining engineering students working on their master’s degree.
-Located in the remote town of Rolla, Missouri University of Science and Technology is a public school with a medium-sized student population.
+Out of the 13 schools in the United States that were part of this year’s ranking, Missouri University of Science and Technology landed the # 3 spot on the list.
+Located in the town of Rolla, Missouri University of Science and Technology is a public college with a moderately-sized student population.

 The average tuition and fees for an out-of-state graduate students at Missouri University of Science and Technology are $31,008 a year.